vanguriaishwarya/my-first-cicd/README.md

 - Initialized Git repository locally.
 - Added and committed files.
 - Pushed to GitHub remote repository on the `main` branch.
+- (follow the below steps to push the code to gitHub)👇
 - git init
 - git add .
 - git commit -m "Initial commit"